overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 [Return to Table of Contents](#table-of-contents)

 ## Section 6: Creating a Disaster Recovery Plan
-*[DOCUMENTATION PENDING.]*

-[Key Components of Establishing a DR Plan:
+While there is significant overlap between a disaster recovery plan and the S4 documentation outlined on this page, the S4 documentation provided here is NOT a disaster plan.
+Instead, this document provides a list of best-practices associated with addressing disasters (especially when using S4) along with step-by-step guidance on how to respond to specific SQL Server Disaster scenarios.

+Further, it's again important to stress that a document (by itself) is not a Disaster Recovery Plan - instead, Disaster Recovery Plans are documents accompanied with regular testing and validation.

+As such, to create your own Disaster Recovery Plan, you'll need to review the recommended resources to assemble from [Section 5: xxx ] of this document and:
+- Assemble an explicit DR plan that's unique to your EXACT business needs
+- Validate this plan with any/all persons who will have a role to play in implementing this plan.
+- Ensure that your own disaster recovery plan stays regularly-tested and up-to-date (as recommended in [Section 8: xxx ] and [Section 9: yyyy])

+### Typical Milestones to Address When Creating Disaster Recovery Plans

+#### A. Start by Establishing Priorities.
+Define what is more important to your business:
+- the consistency (or correctness) of your data
+- or overall uptime

-A. [Establish Priorities - which is more important (and to what degree???)?
-Is UPTIME more important than data correctness/accuracy?
-In MOST environments data-correctness is a MUCH higher priority than up-time - but, not all environments or DATABASES are the same.
-Make sure your DR documentation clearly specifies priorities - broken out by SERVER and/or DATABASE as required.]
+In MOST environments, data-consistency is a much higher concern than uptime - but not all environments, workloads, or databases are tyhe same.

+**Start by making sure that your Disaste Recovery Documentation CLEARLY specifies business priorities - broken out by Product/Server/Database if/as needed.**

+#### B. Define RPOs and RTOs
-B. RPOs and RTOs.
-Go hand-in hand with the above.
-Or, more specifically, the above 'informs' RPOs and RTOs to the point where RPOs and RTOs are simply 'measures' of the above.
-IF AND WHEN necessary: create different matrixes/worksheets for RPOs/RTOs per server and/or databases.
+RPOs and RTOs go hand-in-hand with business priorities.
+Or, more specificially, business priorities 'inform' RPOs and RTOs - to the point where these SLAs are merely 'measures' or representations of actual business needs.

+Again: IF AND WHEN NECCESSARY, create different RPOs and RTOs for different workloads/servers, products, and or databases - and make sure that any and ALL differences are clearly documented as part of your business' actual Disaster Recovery Plan.

-C. Address DR Security and Access.
+#### C. Address Environment Access and Security
+Determine exactly what kinds of security concerns are typically associated with your production environments - and how you'll address those needs during a disaster recovery scenario.
+For MOST organizations and most SQL Server workloads, responding to a disaster obviously requires full-blown SysAdmin permissions.
+If you're going to allow 'junior level' members of your team to 'step in' and be part of the Disaster Recovery process if/when more senior-level engineers are not available, how are you going to address elevation of permissions?
+(One common technique is to keep SysAdmin-level credentials securely stored in an audited location - i.e., the equivalent to keeping 'keys' sealed in an envelope - in case of a disaster, the envelope can be 'opened' with permission and used by whoever needs them as long as a process for REVOKING those keys 'after the fact' exists and has been clearly mapped out).

+#### D. Determine Disaster Recovery Roles and Participation
-D. Address who can/will be responsible during db-level DR scenarios.
+Make sure to address who can/will be responsible during db-level DR scenarios.
 A 'ranked' or prioritized list is usually the best option.
 Ensure that everyone involved is comfortable with their 'placement' and potential roles on the list.

 Ensure that EVERYONE on the list can access security info and details in the case of an emergency.

-E. Establish clearly defined audit/escalation processes to enable EVERYONE on the list above to be able to access security details, creds, certificates, and ANYTHING else needed in the case of a disaster.

-F. Clearly define location of DR documentation/inventories and all DR instructions, guideliness.

-G. Create a schedule/timeline for regular testing and accountability for testing.
-Again: a DR plan without regular testing is a 'document' - not a plan.

-H. Determine necessary process and review/steering for addressing changes and managing any problems with DR testing as problems occur.
-(Problems WILL occur during testing - which is a big part of WHY testing is so important - it's better to work through those problems within a controlled environment/scenario than during a disaster.)]
+#### E. Ensure Audited Escalation of Access to Security Instruments
+SysAdmin access into a SQL Server during Disaster Recovery scenarios is usually just 'the tip of the iceberg' that can/will be NEEDED when responding to a disaster.
+Access to off-box/off-site backups, access to hosting-company personnel and/or support services at the hosting level, along with the need for access to certificates, login details (for application and user logins who may need to be rebuilt/recreated), and a number of other ELEVATED permissions are going to be needed to recover from non-trivial disaster scenarios.

+As such, the only REAL way to ensure that all permissions required for successfully responding to a wide variety of different types of disasters (simple emergencies on up to full-blown 'smoke and rubble' scenarios) is to both, a) ensure that 'junior members' of the Disaster Recovery team work through actual Disaster Recovery test scenarios to ensure they have necessary security access, and b) ensure period, continued, testing by those with 'lesser privilege' to ensure that any changes to your environment and workloads over time do NOT create 'surprises' that might prevent anyone with anything less than 'Full-Blown SysAdmin' access to recover.

+#### F. Create an Inventory of Disaster Recovery Resources
+Using the recommendations outlined in [Section 5: Enumerating Disaster Recovery Resources ](#section-5-enumerating-disaster-recovery-resources), outline the resources specific to your organization that will be required for smooth management of disaster scenarios.
+Specifically, you'll typically want to address:
+- RPOs and RTOs / Business Directives.
+- Calling Trees and/or (ranked) lists of personnel who can/should be notified and tasked with addressing disaster recovery responsibilities.
+- Clearly defined escalation rules for when, where/how management and/or (customer-facing) support personnel should be notified and/or involved.
+- Conference Bridges and/or recommendations for optimizing communication.
+(Avoid communications mechanisms that involve typing - engineers and personnel working on a fix don't need to be distracted with 'updating the board' every few minutes with their progress via slack/etc.)
+- Detailed Environment information (hosting details, server IPs/names and the locations of backups, etc.)
+- Detailed steps on how to escalate permissions if/as needed.
+- Links to detailed, step-by-step checklists and/or response techniques (i.e., those outlined in Section 7 of this document) that can be used to help troubleshoot specific problem scenarios when responding to disasters.

+#### G. Validate Your Disaster Recovery Plan Through Testing
+Again, a Disaster Recovery Plan that only exists on paper isn't a disaster-recovery plan, it's a document (that typically falls well-short of being able to provide the full degree of guidance needed to smoothly address disasters).

+As such, the most important part of any Disaster Recovery plan is the TESTING and refinement/improvements that go into the process of converting the 'paper' version of a plan into an actually viable resource or 'checklist' that can then be used when responding to true disasters.

+Or, in other words, to create a truly viable Disaster Recovery Plan, you'll likely need to run multiple, initial, tests to address a variety of different disaster scenarios to ensure that your plan (documentation, lists of resources and priorities/escalation techniques, etc.) all allow you to meet business needs as expected.

+Stated differently: PROBLEMS will occur during Disaster Recovery Testing - but, that's entire POINT of creating a Disaster Plan - doing so let's you identify (and address) those problems "before it's too late".

+#### H. Create and Schedule a Timeline for Regular Testing and Follow-Up
+Once your Disaster Recovery Plan has been validated and meets your needs, you'll need to periodically test your Disaster Recovery plan (every month is ideal, but every quarter can make sense for non-volatile environments where there's not a lot of change) to ensure that security changes, storage optimizations, and/or other major (or even minor) business initiatives and changes that might negatively impact disaster recovery procedures haven't managed to 'sneak breaking problems into play' without being noticed.
+Or, stated differently: even the best Disaster Recovery plan, when left un-tested over time, will gradually become non-viable due to environmental changes and modifications - as such, the worst time to figure out the 'cost' of those changes relative to Disaster Recovery is when addressing a disaster.
+A better option is to periodically validate and work through hiccups/issues as they crop up so that 'churn' is minimized.

+#### I. Establish Periodic Re-Evaluations of Business Priorities
+Every year or so, re-evaluating business priorities (such as RPOs and RTOs) can help to both better match expectations between engineering teams and management AND decrease the potential cost associated with data-loss and/or down-time associated with disasters.

 [Return to Table of Contents](#table-of-contents)

 ## Section 7: Disaster Response Techniques
-[Section intro/overview (brief).]
+The following section provids detailed instructions for addressing specific tasks and operations when working through Disaster Recovery efforts.

 > ### :bulb: **TIP:**
 > [Tip here about least-destructive approaches typically being preferred - unless otherwise determinied and defined via explict DR plan details from Section 6.]